-Wuhan offers hope on virus front; Italy nears stark toll
+Italian virus death toll nears China’s as outbreak spreads

 “I am following all the necessary instructions, as is my team,” the 69-year-old Barnier said in a tweet.
 “For all those affected already, and for all those currently in isolation, we will get through this together.”

-It was not clear what Barnier’s illness would mean for the entire Brexit negotiations.

-In the meantime, the news from China’s central city of Wuhan, where the virus first emerged late last year, offered a rare glimmer of hope and perhaps a lesson in the strict measures needed to halt its spread.
-It came as President Donald Trump likened the fight against COVID-19 to “a war” and invoked emergency powers that allow him to compel manufacturers to deal with the pandemic.
+Thursday marked the first time the Chinese city of Wuhan, where the virus first emerged late last year, showed no new numbers since Jan.
+20. The news offered a rare glimmer of hope and perhaps a lesson in the strict measures needed to halt its spread.

 Wuhan once was the place where thousands lay sick or dying in hurriedly constructed hospitals.
 But Chinese authorities said Thursday that all 34 new cases recorded over the previous day had been imported from abroad.